signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 sh /tmp/splunk-otel-collector.sh -h
 ```

-Run the below command on your host to begin installation with the default
+Run the following command on your host to begin installation with the default
 options.
 Replace these variables:

 - `SPLUNK_REALM`: Which realm to send the data to (for example: `us0`)